 - English only

-- No AI summary, action items, or export to common formats
+- No AI summary, action items, or proper export formats

-- Accuracy can be inconsistent with accents or screen-recording audio
+- Accuracy varies with accents or screen-recording audio

-Bottom line: Useful if you're already paying for Loom Business and only need basic English transcription.
-Not enough for most power users.
+Bottom line: fine if you're already on Loom Business and only need basic English.
+Not enough for most.

 Method 3: Download the Video and Transcribe Locally

-If you have download access to the Loom recording, you can export the video and feed it to a transcription service.
+If you can download the recording, you can run it through any transcription tool.

 Steps:

-- Open the Loom video and click the three-dot menu → "Download"
+- Open the Loom video, click the three-dot menu, then "Download"

-- Upload it to a transcription service (Otter.ai, Rev, Descript, or directly to VidNotes as a local file)
+- Upload to Otter.ai, Rev, Descript, or VidNotes as a local file

 Limitations:

-- Many Loom videos are shared without download permissions
+- A lot of Looms are shared without download permission

-- Local MP4 files can be large (100MB+ for longer recordings)
+- MP4 files can run 100MB+ for longer recordings

-- No smarter than pasting the URL into VidNotes
+- Same result as pasting the URL into VidNotes

-Best for: When you already have the video downloaded for another reason, or when the URL-based method doesn't work for a private Loom.
+Best for: when you already have the video downloaded, or the URL method doesn't work for a private Loom.

 Method 4: Manual Transcription

-When it makes sense: Very short recordings (under 2 minutes) where you need 100% accuracy and can't use any tool.
-For anything longer, use an AI tool.
+When it makes sense: very short recordings under 2 minutes where you need 100% accuracy and can't use any tool.
+For anything longer, use AI.

 Comparison: Best Ways to Transcribe Loom Videos